berberman/arch-hs/README.md

 </details>

-This output tells us that in order to package `gi-gdk`, we must package its dependencies listed in package order, which are not present in [community] repo.
+This output tells us that in order to package `gi-gdk`, we must package its dependencies listed in package order, which are not present in [extra] repo.
 Particularly, `gi-gdk` requires external system dependencies, so `arch-hs` can map them to system packages using files db.

 ```